GSA/ficam-playbooks/_playbooks/playbook-pam.md

    3. Current and pending architecture changes, system characteristics, and hardware and software components.
 4. **Enforce Least Privileges** to only allow access to what is needed to perform their duty.
 If possible, implement just-in-time provisioning or implement a capability to check out an account or password.
 This may also include creating custom administrator accounts scoped for the duty, such as an application administrator vice a global administrator.
 5. **Manage Administrator Lifecycle** Implement and follow lifecycle management practices:
+   1. Integrate with agency identity directory to reduce the potential in creating an orphaned privileged identity.
+In DHS CDM, this is a Master User Record.
-   1. Provision access when needed.
+   2. Provision access when needed.
-   2. Conduct access reviews every thirty days or less based on a risk determination.
+   3. Conduct access reviews every thirty days or less based on a risk determination.
 Modify privileges as needed.
-   3. De-provision users within 24 hours or less when access is no longer needed, their role changes, or the user leaves the organization.
+   4. De-provision users within 24 hours or less when access is no longer needed, their role changes, or the user leaves the organization.

-{% include alert-info.html heading= "Identity Assurance Level 3" content= "Privileged users most likely require the highest level of identity proofing.
+{% include alert-success.html heading= "Identity Assurance Level 3" content= "Privileged users most likely require the highest level of identity proofing.
 The PIV identity proofing process is comparable to Identity Assurance Level 3." %}

 ### Privileged Credential Management